ivoa/vo-dml/tools/JavaCodeGeneration.md

 JAXBContext jc = MyModel.contextFactory();
 ```
 In general collections are marked for lazy loading, and as a convenience there is a `walkCollections()`
-method generated that will do a deep walk of all the collections in a particular type, whcih will force the loading.
+method generated that will do a deep walk of all the collections in a particular type, which will force the loading of the whole instance tree.

 #### Functions for adding content